 “It couldn’t be with a stronger will and with heartfelt gratitude, that I accept and acknowledge my new role as Art Patron for DSWF.
 Observing what the natural world is facing today, and how fragile the future is for ecosystems to thrive, and let alone flourish, I believe it’s imperative to work with honest, strong, and good people, who dare to challenge current frameworks to bring about change.”

 Emily trusts an expressive and classic technique to venture into the memory of wildernesses.
-Her immersion in mostly African landscapes has led to a determined will in both protecting and translating the animals of the wild.
-She takes inspiration from being in the wilderness with those that know the landscape and animals best.
+Her immersion in mostly African landscapes has led to a determined will to both protect and translate the animals of the wild.
+She takes inspiration from being in the wilderness with those who know the landscape and animals best.
 Tracking on foot is one of Emily’s great loves, living and painting in the wild out of borrowed houses, tents, and make-shift studios has been a never-ending path and dream.
 However, over the past decade, her purpose to travel became more about the conservationists on the ground, and the men and women worldwide who risk their lives on the front line every day for animals.

 Emily works mostly with oils on canvas.
 Her canvasses range in size and theme, and experimentation with techniques is key to her process.

-“Having grown up in a family that lives and breathes conservation and painting, Emily has become acutely aware of the fight to protect wildlife.
-Inspired by the concept of leadership through community and engagement of a global platform to bring artists and conservationists together, being an Ambassador is the most gifting and opportunistic space to be working in right now.
+“Having grown up in a family that lives and breathes conservation and painting, I have become acutely aware of the fight to protect wildlife.
+Inspired by the concept of leadership through community and engagement of a global platform to bring artists and conservationists together, being an ambassador is the most gifting and opportunistic space to be working in right now.

 Art has always told stories throughout the history of man, and we simply wish to stand tall together and keep spreading the message of today and encourage all to dream big of tomorrow”.